These Chinese pork ribs are so tender that the meat is almost melting off from the bone!

 Step 2- Get all the ingredients ready

 Red yeast rice renders a beautiful red hue to the ribs.
 You can extract the color by soaking the rice in hot water for fifteen minutes.
 Discard the rice, and add only the colored water to the braising liquid.

 Alternatively, tie the red yeast rice in a cheesecloth bag before adding to the braising water.
 Remove the bag when the ribs become tender.

 Red yeast rice (红曲米, Monascus Purpureus) is traditionally used by the Chinese chef to improve the color of a variety of dishes.
 It is also used in our Chinese Roast Chicken recipe.

 You can purchase red yeast rice in most of the Chinese medical halls and grocery shops in Asia.
+Unfortunately, it is difficult to get even in certain Asian countries outside China.
 Omit it if you cannot find it as it will not affect the taste.
 However, the color will not be as red as you expected.

 There are some specific aromatics and spices for Wuxi pork ribs.
 Let’s take a look at each of them.

 Ginger.
 Ginger can remove any off-putting ‘poky’ smell.
 If you have a choice, use old ginger instead of the younger for better flavor.
 Some cooks prefer to slice the ginger, and others cut the ginger into small dices for sautéing.